 Many high-quality insoles are designed to be trimmed for a truly custom fit.
 Don’t be intimidated by this step—it’s easier than it looks.
 First, remove the original factory insole that came with your work boots.
 This will serve as your template.
 Place it on top of your new insole, aligning the heels carefully.
 Using a pen or marker, trace the outline of the original insole onto the new one.
 When you’re ready to cut, use a sharp pair of scissors and trim just outside the line.
 It’s always better to trim a little at a time and test the fit.
 You can always trim more off, but you can’t add it back on.

-Make Sure You Have Enough Room in Your Boots
+Check for Enough Room in Your Boots

 The best insole in the world won’t feel good if it makes your boots too tight.
 After removing the factory liner and inserting your new orthotics, slip your foot into the boot.
 It should feel snug and supportive, but not cramped.
 Your toes shouldn't be jammed against the front, and you shouldn't feel excessive pressure on the top of your foot.
 If things feel too tight, you may need a lower-profile insole or a boot with a bit more volume.
 Remember, the insole is there to provide structure and support, not just thick cushioning that takes up valuable space.